Ankit0592/Masterbot/Report/report.md

 ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/MasterBOT_Demo.gif)

 <br>
-2. Slippage of relevant notifications- MasterBot also notifies assignees of the change of state of a task on JIRA(In Progress, Completed etc.) which is useful when different team members are working on subtasks within a task and their tasks have dependency on each other.
+2. __Slippage of relevant notifications__- MasterBot also notifies assignees of the change of state of a task on JIRA(In Progress, Completed etc.) which is useful when different team members are working on subtasks within a task and their tasks have dependency on each other.
 It sends push notifications as direct message/s to the relevant assignee/s of a task.<br>
 A. Login as apshukla on JIRA<br>
 B. Login as aarora6 on Slack.
 (Credentials - UserID:  tamasterbot@gmail.com Password: tamaster)<br>
 C. Visit [MAS-1](https://masterbot.atlassian.net/browse/MAS-88)<br>